 |Visit VyprVPNVyprVPN Review|

-$ 9.99 per month 5 Devices All Plans
+$ 5.00 per month 5 Devices All Plans

 |Visit TorguardTorguard Review|

-$ 9.99 per month 2 Devices All Plans
+$ 6.67 per month 2 Devices All Plans

 |Visit BolehVPNBolehVPN Review|

-$ 7.75 per month 3 Devices All Plans
+$ 5.04 per month 3 Devices All Plans

 |Visit AirVPNAirVPN Review|

 According to us, ExpressVPN is certainly one of the best, if not the best VPN service for most people.
 And its Windows app is definitely worth a try.
 ExpressVPN does a decent job of providing setup instructions for Windows 10 users, and they offer a complete, well-rounded service with fast and reliable server connections.

 Users will be able to take advantage of the latest encryption standards for extremely secure tunnels, and ExpressVPN has servers in 100 locations across 94 countries around the world.
 This is important for people who want the flexibility to terminate their VPN connection in a neighboring country to decrease latency overhead.

 However, there are a couple drawbacks to their service.
 They cost a little more per month than many other VPN providers, though we feel that the quality of their service justifies the cost.
-The second drawback is the fact they only allow connections from 1 computer and 1 hand-held device per account.
+The second drawback is the fact they only allow connections from one computer and one hand-held device per account.

 ExpressVPN can get into any media site you have a subscription to.
 Thanks to its vast server network that beats out just about every other VPN service on the planet.
 The company’s location in the British Virgin Islands, and its strict no-logs policy, guarantees users protection from prosecution.
 In addition, ExpressVPN has a 30-day money back guarantee.
 While they don’t offer a free trial, most people agree that an entire month is more than adequate time to test out a service.

 VyprVPN is a secure and reliable provider that keeps you safe while you’re browsing the Internet, and can also access Netflix.
-VyprVPN is a clear choice as one of the best VPNs for Windows 10 because they are based outside of the US.
-We discussed earlier how Microsoft farms personal data via Express Settings, but many users also fear the US government coercing technology companies to create backdoors into their software.
+VyprVPN is a clear choice as one of the best VPNs for Windows 10 because they are based outside of the U.S. We discussed earlier how Microsoft farms personal data via Express Settings, but many users also fear the U.S. government coercing technology companies to create backdoors into their software.